 The Palmer Lake Historical Society

-We are a 501 C3 educational non-profit and the only organization dedicated to preserving the history of the Palmer Divide area.
+We are an educational 501 (C)(3) nonprofit and the only organization dedicated to preserving the history of the Palmer Divide area.

 Click on our “Join Today” link to learn more and to obtain a membership form.